southpeter77/rightHere/README.md

     4. show all the markers within certain distance of that place.
     5. can edit the name of the place
     5. can delete the place with all the markers in side
-2. Markers
+2. Post
-    1. Ability to create marker using user's current location and the picture that was provided
+    1. Ability to create Post using user's current location(place) and the picture that was provided
     2. add description and name
-    3. show all the markers near by (within the location)
+    3. show all the Post near by (within the location)
     4. can edit and delete the marker
 3. Picture
-    1. Can update location, marker, profile picture
+    1. Can update place, Post, profile picture
 4. Relationship
     1. Can create a relationship with other users
-    2. only connected users can comment on their marker
+    2. only connected users can comment on their Post